GST Assisted Self-help Kit (ASK)

 We successfully obtained certification for Nissin Transport (S) Pte Ltd under this Scheme.

 Consort Bunkers Pte Ltd is one of our clients under the MFT, a scheme where approved businesses are not required to pay GST when purchasing approved marine fuel oil locally.

 Local & International Tax Compliance and Planning

-Our firm has extensive experience working on both local and international tax issues, including providing advice on tax issues arising from mergers and acquisitions, reverse charge, private equity transactions, overseas vendor registration, contentious tax controversies, indirect VAT/custom taxes, cross border international tax planning including setting up of family offices, Variable Capital Company, devising investment tax structures, withholding tax implications, FATCA compliance, in addition to providing advice on EDB and other government tax incentives.
+Our firm is experienced in local and international tax issues, including mergers and acquisitions, reverse charge, private equity transactions, overseas vendor registration, contentious tax controversies, indirect VAT/custom taxes, cross-border international tax planning including family office set-up, Variable Capital Company, investment tax structures, withholding tax implications, FATCA compliance and providing advice on EDB and government tax incentives.